Floproast500/local-rag/README.md

-Local RAG Project

-This repository demonstrates a local Retrieval-Augmented Generation (RAG) setup using LangChain, Chroma (for vector storage), and a Flask + Streamlit front-end/back-end.
-Additionally, it includes:
+This project demonstrates a local Retrieval-Augmented Generation (RAG) setup using LangChain, Chroma (for vector storage), and a Flask + Streamlit front-end/back-end.

+It includes:

-    Rotating User Agents to avoid 403 blocks while scraping.
+    Rotating User Agents to reduce 403 blocks when scraping (useful for WordPress/Yoast sitemaps and common scraper blocking techniques).
-    PDF / DOCX / TXT / MD Embedding for general file ingestion.
+    PDF, DOCX, TXT, MD, and more - embedding for general file ingestion.
-    Sitemap Scraper that recursively parses Yoast/WordPress sitemaps (or standard sitemaps) to index entire domains.
+    A sitemap scraper that recursively parses WordPress/Yoast or standard sitemaps to index entire domains.
-    Domain-level grouping of scraped pages for “chat with this whole domain” functionality.
+    Domain-level grouping of scraped pages, so you can chat with an entire domain at once.

-Features
+FEATURES

+    Embed Documents
-    Embed Documents: Upload PDF, DOCX, TXT, MD; store chunks in Chroma.
+    You can upload PDF, DOCX, TXT, or MD files.
+The chunks are stored in Chroma.

-    Query Database (RAG):
+    Query Database (RAG)
-        Choose “All Documents,” a specific PDF, or a scraped domain.
-        The LLM retrieves context from the selected source(s) to generate answers.
+    You can choose “All Documents,” a specific PDF, or a scraped domain.
+The system retrieves relevant chunks from your chosen docs or domains and then passes them to the LLM to generate an answer.

+    NO RAG Chat
-    NO RAG Chat: Directly converse with the LLM without retrieval.
+    You can directly converse with the LLM without any retrieval context.

-    Sitemap Scraper:
+    Sitemap Scraper
-        Handles sitemap indexes (WordPress, Yoast) and normal XML sitemaps.
-        Rotates user agents for each request to reduce 403 errors.
-        Embeds scraped content (with domain-based grouping).

-Project Structure
+    Recursively parses sub-sitemaps (including Yoast-style sitemap indexes) and rotates user agents to help avoid 403 errors.
+It then embeds the scraped data with domain-based grouping.

+REPOSITORY STRUCTURE

 .
-├── app.py                  # Main Flask server (endpoints for embed/query/list_docs/etc.)
+├── app.py                  # Main Flask server (endpoints: embed, query, list_docs, etc.)
-├── app_frontend.py         # Streamlit front-end with four tabs (Embed, Query, NO RAG, Sitemap Scraper) ├── embed.py                # Embeds uploaded files (pdf/docx/txt/md) using UnstructuredFileLoader
-├── get_vector_db.py        # Returns a Chroma-based vector store with OllamaEmbeddings ├── query.py                # RAG query logic, optionally filtering by doc or domain ├── rotating_user_agent.py  # Rotating user-agent logic & recursive sitemap parser
-├── requirements.txt        # (Optionally) Python dependencies
+├── app_frontend.py         # Streamlit front-end with four tabs (Embed, Query, NO RAG, Sitemap Scraper) ├── embed.py                # Embeds uploaded files using UnstructuredFileLoader ├── get_vector_db.py        # Returns a Chroma-based vector store configured with OllamaEmbeddings ├── query.py                # RAG query logic (filters by doc or domain) ├── rotating_user_agent.py  # Handles rotating user-agent logic & recursive sitemap parsing ├── requirements.txt        # Python dependencies (optional)
 └── README.md               # This readme

-Requirements
+REQUIREMENTS

-    Python 3.8+ recommended.
+    Python 3.8 or higher is recommended.
-    The following Python libraries (install via pip install): streamlit
+    You need various Python libraries: streamlit, requests, beautifulsoup4, lxml, pandas, unstructured, langchain_community, flask, python-dotenv, werkzeug (usually installed with Flask).

+    requirements.txt:

+        streamlit
         requests
         beautifulsoup4
         lxml
         pandas
-        unstructured and related dependencies (for multi-file ingestion) langchain_community (or whichever version you’re using for ChatOllama, OllamaEmbeddings, etc.) werkzeug (for secure_filename, typically installed with Flask) dotenv (if you use environment variables in .env)

-Example:

-pip install streamlit requests beautifulsoup4 lxml pandas unstructured langchain_community flask python-dotenv

-Getting Started

-Create a Virtual Environment:

-python3 -m venv venv
-source venv/bin/activate  # Linux/Mac
-# or .\venv\Scripts\activate  # Windows

-Install Dependencies:
+        unstructured
+        langchain_community
+        flask
+        python-dotenv
+        werkzeug

-pip install -r requirements.txt
+You can install everything by running: pip install -r requirements.txt

-Set up Environment Variables (optional):
+If you do not have a requirements.txt, install each library manually.

+INSTALLING AND USING MODELS

+This project references ChatOllama and OllamaEmbeddings from langchain_community.
+That typically requires Ollama if you want to run local LLMs on macOS or certain Linux builds.

+    Install Ollama by downloading from the official Ollama GitHub Releases page.
+    Verify installation by running: ollama --version
+    Pull the LLM model you plan to use, for example, mistral is written in to this project: ollama pull mistral Pull a text embedding model, for example: ollama pull nomic-embed-text

+    [Run the Ollama server: ollama serve
+    Keep this process running so the system can access your models.]

+ENVIRONMENT VARIABLES

-    .env file with keys like:
+You can create a .env file in the project root.
+Possible keys are:
 LLM_MODEL=mistral
 TEXT_EMBEDDING_MODEL=nomic-embed-text
 CHROMA_PATH=chroma
 COLLECTION_NAME=local-rag

-    Or rely on defaults in the code.

-Running the App

-    Start the Flask Backend:

-python3 app.py
+Alternatively, export them directly in your shell.
+Make sure they match any models you pulled with Ollama.

+SETUP AND INSTALLATION

+    Clone the repository: git clone https://github.com/Floproast500/local-rag.git cd local-rag

+    (Optional) Create and activate a virtual environment: python3 -m venv venv source venv/bin/activate (Use the equivalent command for Windows if needed.)

+    Install dependencies: pip install -r requirements.txt (Or install libraries manually if no requirements.txt.)

+    Install and run Ollama as described above.
+Also pull and serve your chosen models.

-    This launches the backend on http://localhost:8080.
+    Start the Flask backend: python3 app.py This will run on http://localhost:8080.

-Start the Streamlit Frontend:

-    streamlit run app_frontend.py
+    Start the Streamlit frontend: streamlit run app_frontend.py This will open on http://localhost:8501.

-        This opens the frontend at http://localhost:8501 in your browser.

-Usage Flow

-    Embed Document Tab
+USAGE FLOW

-        Upload a PDF, DOCX, TXT, or MD file.
-        Chunks are stored in Chroma with metadata["filename"] = "<the uploaded filename>".
+    Embed Document Tab: Upload PDF, DOCX, TXT, or MD.
+These files are chunked and stored in Chroma, with metadata["filename"] set.

-    Query Database Tab
-        Dropdown:
-            All Documents
-            PDF: someFile.pdf
-            Scraped Domain: example.com
-        Enter a query, click Submit to do RAG.
-        The system uses a retrieval step + ChatOllama to generate answers.
+    Query Database (RAG) Tab: You can select All Documents, a PDF, or Scraped Domain.
+Enter your query and click Submit to get an LLM-powered answer with retrieved context.

-    NO RAG Chat Tab
+    NO RAG Chat Tab: A direct conversation with the LLM, without retrieving anything.
-        Type your question or message.
-        Directly calls the LLM (no retrieval from docs).

-    Sitemap Scraper Tab
-        Enter a sitemap URL (index or normal).
-        On “Scrape Sitemap,” the code:
-            Recursively expands sub-sitemaps if needed (Yoast, etc.).
-            Uses rotating user agents to reduce 403 blocks.
-            Collects (URL, Content) for each final page.
-        Click “Embed CSV” to store the results in Chroma:
-            Each chunk has metadata["domain"] = parsedDomain, so you can chat with an entire domain at once.

-Troubleshooting

-    Not seeing a scraped domain in the Query Database dropdown?
-        Make sure you clicked “Embed CSV” after scraping.
-        Confirm in the console/logs that scrapedDomains is returned by GET /list_documents.
-    403 Errors while scraping?**
-        We rotate user agents, but some sites block more aggressively.
-Consider adding proxies or longer delays between requests.
+    Sitemap Scraper Tab: Enter a sitemap URL.
+The scraper will recursively parse the sitemap and sub-sitemaps, rotating user agents to avoid 403.
+Click "Embed CSV" to store the scraped data in Chroma, where each page is associated with metadata["domain"].
+Then you can query the entire domain at once.

+TROUBLESHOOTING

+If you do not see your scraped domain in the Query Database dropdown, ensure that you have clicked "Embed CSV" after scraping, and then refresh the browser.
+You can also run curl localhost:8080/list_documents to confirm the domain is in scrapedDomains.

+If you encounter 403 errors during scraping, rotating user agents may not be enough for certain sites, so consider additional steps like proxies, time delays, or respecting robots.txt.

-    Large PDFs or big sitemaps can be slow to embed.
-Consider chunk size, concurrency, and other optimizations.
+Large PDFs or sitemaps may be slow to embed; you can adjust chunk size or add concurrency.

-Contributing
+If Ollama cannot find a model, verify you pulled that model name and that ollama serve is running in the background.

+CONTRIBUTING

-    Feel free to open issues or PRs to improve the codebase, fix bugs, or add new features like advanced model selection, multi-domain queries, or proxy rotation for scraping.
+Feel free to open issues or pull requests to improve the codebase, fix bugs, or add new features such as advanced model selection, multi-domain queries, or proxy rotation for scraping.

+LICENSE

+You may release this project under the MIT License or any license of your choosing.
+Update the LICENSE file or this readme accordingly.